 Think of this as your personal shopping list:

 - Hammock: Can be purchased or make your own.
-I’ve reviewed my favorites here.
+See my guide how to choose a backpacking hammock.

-Some hammocks have a tarp, others don’t.
+- Rain Tarp: Some hammocks have a tarp, others don’t.
 Avoid hammocks with tarps built into the suspension – a hammock tarp needs to be separate from the hammock or it will sag.
-I highly recommend Underground Quilts’ tarps.
-Their weight-value ratio can’t be beaten.
+See my choices of the best hammock tarp.

 There are tons of add-on goodies you can buy or make for your hammock as well.
 For instance, many hammockers like to create clips under the hammock where the backpack can hang so it’s not laying on the wet ground all night.
 This is just one example of hammock preference innovation.